Nursing Faculty

 Jerrica Sheridan, DNP

 Jerrica Sheridan is a board-certified family nurse practitioner with experience teaching at both the undergraduate and graduate level.
 Sheridan has over 10 years of clinical expertise in family medicine, urgent care, and telemedicine.
-She began her career with Purdue Global in 2015 teaching in the MSN program; she has been the MSN Assistant Academic Chair since 2021.
+She began her career with Purdue Global in 2015 teaching in the MSN program.
+She transitioned to the role of MSN assistant academic chair in 2021 and became an MSN program chair in 2024.

 Education: DNP, Purdue Global; MSN, the University of Scranton; BSN and ASN, Clarion University of Pennsylvania